danbee/cv/source/sections/_experience.markdown

 Nov 2012 &mdash; Present

-As a developer at thoughtbot, Daniel works directly with the client to ensure optimal client success, which is achieved by working within a pragmatic and well-defined Scrum framework, running User Story Workshops and helping clients to understand the process.
-Daniel works with the team to plan sprints every week and to run demos to show the progress to date.
+As a developer at thoughtbot, Dan works directly with the client to ensure optimal client success, which is achieved by working within a pragmatic and well-defined Scrum framework, running User Story Workshops and helping clients to understand the process.
+Dan works with the team to plan sprints every week and to run demos to show the progress to date.

 thoughtbot works mostly with Ruby on Rails and delivers high-quality, well tested code.